 For more on Special Rapporteurs, please refer to Fact Sheet N° 27: Seventeen Frequently Asked Questions about United Nations Special Rapporteurs.

-On 24 March 2011, the Human Rights Council adopted resolution 16/4 which extended the mandate of the Special Rapporteur for a further period of three years".
+On 21 March 2017, the Human Rights Council extended the mandate of the Special Rapporteur for a further period of three years

 The Special Rapporteur is mandated by HRC resolution 7/36: